chhiara/tRAX/README.md

      - This happens when a tRNA contains bits of leader, trailer, or intron
      - The "pre-tRNA" reads may not contain the whole pre-tRNA, and may just be a fragment.
      - "pre-tRNA" reads may in some cases be in middle stages of processing, IE contain both intron and CCA tail.
-   - transcript reads are identified by a transcript name, and pre-tRNA reads by the name of the locus
+   - Transcript reads are identified by a transcript name, and pre-tRNA reads by the name of the locus
    - Transcript reads are seperated into fragments

- - This program seperates tRNA transcript reads into multiple fragment types.
+ - This program seperates tRNA transcript reads into multiple fragment types unless the --nofrag option is used.
 Currently, these are:
    - "Whole" tRNAs are those that are within 10 bases of the start and end of the full tRNA sequence
    - "5 prime" reads are within 10 bases of the start, but do not reach the end
    - "3 prime" reads are within 10 bases of the end, but do not reach the start